 And finally the Headdress, no Flapper outfit would be complete without some sort of Headband or Wrap.
 Whether it was a sparkling Rhinestone band, shimmering skullcap, or a ruffled feather hair clip a young 1920’s lady knew how to dazzle her short flapper hairstyle.

 Made popular by Flapper movie actresses, the Jazz clubs were filled with young women dressed to kill sporting glimmering headpieces.
-Every young lady owning a collection of her favor styles.
+Every young lady owning a collection of her favorite styles.

-Every generation has their rebellious years, with the desire to standout and be different from the generation that went before.
+Every generation has their rebellious years, with the desire to stand out and be different from the generation that went before.
 The 1920’s had the Flappers and they became icons still marveled today.
 It was an age of sparkling bling, beaded fringe, and wild times.
-With nights spend dancing the Charleston, Black Bottom, and the Lindy Hop to Jazz tunes while drinking illegal booze.
+With nights spent dancing the Charleston, Black Bottom, and the Lindy Hop to Jazz tunes while drinking illegal booze.